Phala-Network/phala-wiki/content/docs/poc3/1-1-hardware-configuration.md

 Among them, **the former one is a must to run Phala Network pRuntime**.
 If it's not supported (tagged as ✘ in the report example below), we are afraid you can't mine PHA with this setup.
 You may want to replace the motherboard and/or the CPU.

 The latter is not a must though, it is suggested to be checked as it would be essential to install the DCAP driver.
-The DCAP driver is future-proof and thus more recommended.

 The report below would be a positive result: